xyj-3/logitech-g-hub-supported-games/g-hub-games-list.md

 # Logitech G HUB supported games list

 This is a list of games supported by Logitech G HUB software.
-It is accurate as of G HUB version 2023.4, released on 2023/05/24.
+It is accurate as of G HUB version 2023.6, released on 2023/07/20.

-There are 526 games on this list.
+There are 538 games on this list.

 > 007 Legends
 > 3D Ultra Minigolf Adventures
 > 7 Days to Die
 > Age of Empires 2 Definitive Edition
 > Age of Empires IV
+> Age of Wonders 4
 > Age of Wonders: Planetfall
 > Aim Lab
 > Aion